Mozambique travel advice

 Eswatini, Angola

-For emergency consular assistance, call the High Commission of Canada to Mozambique, in Maputo, and follow the instructions.
+For emergency consular assistance, call the High Commission of Canada in Mozambique, in Maputo, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 Disclaimer